volantvm/volant/README.md

 │  ┌▼──┐   ┌▼──┐   ┌▼──┐   ┌▼──┐         │
 │  │VM1│   │VM2│   │VM3│   │VMN│         │
 │  │┌──┐   │┌──┐   │┌──┐   │┌──┐         │
-│  │││   │││   │││   │││         │
+│  ││   │││   │││   │││         │
 │  │└──┘   │└──┘   │└──┘   │└──┘         │
 │  └───┘   └───┘   └───┘   └───┘         │
 │   kestrel agents (PID 1)                │
 └─────────────────────────────────────────┘
 ```

-**Unified kernel boot**:
+**Kernel and boot**:
-- Defaults to `bzImage` for maximum compatibility
-- Optional `vmlinux` override when needed
-- Both initramfs and rootfs can be supplied; the agent selects the boot path via `volant.boot` (auto | initramfs | rootfs)
+- Each Volant release ships verifiably-built kernels: bzImage (compressed) and vmlinux (uncompressed ELF)
+- Both contain the same embedded initramfs with kestrel agent and C init
+- Embedded init handles both boot paths: stays in initramfs for appliance workloads, or pivots to rootfs for OCI-based workloads
+- bzImage used by default; vmlinux available for power users who need the uncompressed format
+- SHA256 checksums + build provenance attestation for all artifacts

 ### Web UI and API